HvostchedUser/Steganograph/README.md

 # Steganograph!
 Hide your text in an image from the web
 # To run the encoder:
-java -jar encoder.jar
+java -jar encode.jar
 * internet connection required
 * output to h.png
 # To run the decoder:
-java -jar decoder.jar
+java -jar decode.jar
 * h.png required
 * output to console